dariru3/web-text_join_and_split/README.md

 # web-text_join_and_split
+# Join Lines Text Processor
-Combines broken lines into text, then splits the text by sentences
+Combines broken lines into text, then splits the text by sentences using a period (.), 句点 (。) or a special character (▼).
+Output copies to clipboard.